chrisguest75/mongo_examples/README.md

 ## 07 - Troubleshooting

-Walkthrough some examples of how to troubleshoot mongodb databases and collections.
+Walkthrough some examples of how to troubleshoot `mongodb` databases and collections.
 Steps [README.md](./07_troubleshooting/README.md)

 ## Resources

-* Some other querying examples in docker_build_examples [here](https://github.com/chrisguest75/docker_build_examples/tree/master/45_docker_scan_process_mongo)
+* Some other querying examples in docker_examples [here](https://github.com/chrisguest75/docker_examples/tree/master/45_docker_scan_process_mongo)